peteralt/alternativeIcons-Multisize/README.md

 # alternativeIcons-Multisize

-Sample app to show usage of alternative app icons using the PLIST entries and multi size assets
+Sample app to show usage of alternative app icons using PLIST entries and multi size assets.